Join 6,900+

 To pitch, you'll need to provide some examples of previous work, a working title for your episode, four to five bullet points about what your podcast will cover, and the 'dream' guests you'd interview - plus some backup suggestions.

 We encourage you to listen to at least three different QueerAF podcast episodes to get a feel for what they sound like before pitching.
-They have a unique sound and feel, and each episode is hosted by a different queer creative.

 The guiding principles of our official content: